jh1995/til311-x4-clock/README.md

 Since the display is HEX-capable, at one point the clock will show random words using A, B, C, D, E, F, I ("1"), O ("0") letters only.
 Actually, with some imagination, 2, 5 and 7 could act as Z, S and T.

 *Important*.
 LDR and potentiometer are connected to A6 and A7 respectively.
 These pins have no internal pull-up resistor.
 Remember it when designing your own circuit.

+# Operation

+The user interface of this clock is composed of a button and a potentiometer.
+All controls are a combination of the two.

+## At power up

+At power up it is possible to choose between continuous operation and night mode.
+While in continuous operation the display is always on, in night mode it will display time between 00 AM and 08 AM.
+During the day the display is off unless the clock registers a large-ish variation in the incident light.
+In this case the display stays on for 80 seconds unless another light variation is noticed during the last 20 seconds, which resets the 80" counter.

+To enter night mode power up the clock with the potentiometer fully closed (CCW).
+To enter continous operation power up the clock with the potentiometer fully open (CW).
+Any other pot position at power up keeps the previous setting, which is recorded into the permanent memory (EEPROM).

+## Clock

+TBW

+## Timer - counter

+TBW